leanprover-community/lean4-metaprogramming-book/md/main/macros.md

 Note that this extends to *all* names that are introduced using syntax quotations, that is if you write a macro that produces:
-`` `(def foo := 1) ``, the user will not be able to access `foo` because the name will subject to hygienie.
+`` `(def foo := 1) ``, the user will not be able to access `foo` because the name will subject to hygiene.
 Luckily there is a way to circumvent this.
 You can use `mkIdent` to generate a raw identifier, for example: `` `(def $(mkIdent `foo) := 1) ``.
 In this case it won't be subject to hygiene and accessible to the user.